Road trip: Wildflowers of the Mississippi Valley

 The shooting stars, though, were nowhere to be seen.

-The next day, we went to Whitewater State Park, where naturalist assistant Judy Shepard was leading a wildflower
+The next day, we went to Whitewater State Park, where naturalist assistant Judy Shepard was leading a wildflower walk.

 Along the trail that leads to the cart-in camping sites, she pointed out a full palette of spring ephemerals — wild ginger, toothwort, bird-foot violet, bloodroot, buttercup, Jack-in-the-pulpit and false rue anemone, which had turned the forest floor white.